gerberl/MMU-MSc-DS-2122/README.md

 I've tried to include groups that are currently active, i.e. groups with upcoming events.

 <ul>
-  <li><a href="https://www.meetup.com/Data-Science-Festival-Manchester/">Data Science Festival - Manchester</a> - a month of free virtual events starting Nov 1st 2021</li>
   <li><a href="https://www.meetup.com/BigDataManchester/">Big Data Manchester</a> - for anyone interested in Big Data</li>
-  <li><a href="https://www.meetup.com/mini-hack/events/280072661">MiniHack 13</a> - a monthly meetup where teams of between 3 and 6 people compete to produce the best solution to a problem</li>
+  <li><a href="https://www.meetup.com/mini-hack/">MiniHack 13</a> - a monthly meetup where teams of between 3 and 6 people compete to produce the best solution to a problem</li>
 </ul>